nee1/Sky-Protector/Week-2 XP Values and Design Pattern.md

     I also asked all the team members to share the problem because sometimes any team member may know a powerful and efficient solution to the problem other team member is facing.

+## 6. Neel Patel

+* **Design Pattern**

+    * Command

+    * Adapter

+    * Strategy

+* **XP Value**

+    * Respect

+* **Journal Entry**

+    My Extreme Programming value is respect.
+We are into the second week of development phase and our team has six members working together on the project.
+Whenever we used to sit together to brainstorm on ideas, sometimes things used to heat up a little.
+This was because everyone was eager to contribute to the project at the best of their abilities.
+Here was my role to implement my Extreme Programming value.

+    My task was to remind all our team members as well as myself that our focus should be maximizing the brainstorming session rather than getting angry over petty things.
+Everyone has a opinion and everyone should respect every team member’s opinion.
+This is how great team thrives.
+I reminded them that one has to give respect to get respect.
+So I personally observed that each and every team member respects each other's decisions and work.

+    Once understood the value of respect, the team members were all cooperative and we had a great brainstorming session as a result.
+This was a great achievement for myself and the team as we managed to place the team above self and this was only possible due to the values of Respect!